Thank you for reading our post, please rate this article at the end.

 My go-to solution, which I learned in Scouts a few years back, is being picky about your sleeping location.
 It’s a tip the old woodsmen and cavemen used to sleep comfortably on the ground, even before the advent of foam and air pads.

-You have to consider the body’s natural contours, the hardness of the ground, and your weight.
+You must consider the body’s natural contours, the hardness of the ground, and your own weight.
 Generally, your body weight tends to concentrate on the hips and shoulders.

 When picking a spot to lay your sleeping pad, choose a ground that lets you scoop two shallow depressions for your hips and shoulders.
 This way, you’re contouring the dirt and debris to match your body contour.